 General Education Courses

 The department offers one course that satisfies general education requirements.
-HPES 1500 Physical Activity Core Concepts may be applied in the Social and Personal Awareness domain.
-Please note that in order for HPES 1500 Physical Activity Core Concepts to count in the SPA domain, students must take any two HPES Activity Classes in addition to HPES 1500 Physical Activity Core Concepts.
+KSS 1500 Physical Activity Core Concepts may be applied in the Social and Personal Awareness domain.
+Please note that in order for KSS 1500 Physical Activity Core Concepts to count in the SPA domain, students must take any two KSS Activity Classes in addition to KSS 1500 Physical Activity Core Concepts.
 These courses do not have to be taken concurrently.

 Activity classes may count for General Education credit and may count as elective credit.
 Please refer to the paragraph above for general education information.
 For a complete listing of activity courses, see the activity course listings in the Undergraduate Catalog.